nasuni-labs/nasuni-api-utilities/README.md

    ```

 ### Nasuni Version Troubleshooting
-Some NMC API endpoints require a specific NMC or Edge Appliance version, and if the request is made to the NMC the NMC API endpoint will return a message such as:
+Some NMC API endpoints require a specific NMC or Edge Appliance version, and if the request is made to the NMC, the NMC API endpoint will return a message such as:

 `Current filer version does not support this type of request.
 Please update your Edge Appliance to use this feature.`

 If the Edge Appliance version and NMC match what is documented for the NMC API endpoint and the error is still returned, it's possible that Edge Appliances were updated before upgrading the NMC.
 If this were to occur, the configurations that the Edge Appliances sent to the NMC would have contained information that the NMC couldn't process, causing the NMC to think the Edge Appliance doesn't meet the version criteria for the particular NMC API endpoint.
-The fix for this is to have the Edge Appliances resend their configurations once the NMC is running the current version–the "Refresh Managed Filers" button on the NMC overview page will do this.
+The fix for this is to have the Edge Appliances resend their configurations once the NMC runs the current version–the "Refresh Managed Filers" button on the NMC overview page will do this.

 ### TLS Handshake Failure
 Beginning with NMC version 22.3, insecure ephemeral Diffie-Hellman ciphers PowerShell uses on older Windows OS versions (Server 2012R2 and older) are disabled.
 Callers impacted by the change could see the following error messages: `TLS handshake failure` or `The request was aborted: Could not create SSL/TLS secure channel.`  Upgrade to a supported Windows version (Server 2016, Windows 10, or newer) to resolve the issue.
 Contact Nasuni Customer Support and reference internal KB11989 to have insecure ciphers re-enabled for your NMC if needed to support older Windows versions.
 Linux and macOS PowerShell versions are not impacted.